ebelingbarros/udacity_capstone_project/README.md

   <img width="80%" height="100%" src="https://github.com/ebelingbarros/udacity_capstone_project/blob/main/figure1.png">
 </p>

-The indicator EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) is a measure of a company's profitability.
-As suggested by the Graph below, the fact that it has been low or negative for most companies reflects that this is a period of crisis.
+As suggested by the Graph below, the fact that the EBITDA in US$ million has been low or negative for most companies reflects that this is a period of crisis.

 <p align="center">
   <img width="80%" height="100%" src="https://github.com/ebelingbarros/udacity_capstone_project/blob/main/figure2.png">